 Purdue University’s Online Writing Lab offers excellent, up to date resources on a range of writing concerns, from research and citation to sentence style and writing in specific disciplines.

-The University of North Carolina at Chapel Hill, Handouts and Resources: offers individual handouts on all stages of the writing process and on different kinds of writing.
+The University of North Carolina at Chapel Hill has excellent Handouts and Resources on all stages of the writing process and on different kinds of writing.

-Purdue University Online Writing Lab’s General Writing Resources: This section offers easy to understand explanations of grammatical concepts and practice exercises.
+Purdue University Online Writing Lab’s General Writing Resources offer easy to understand explanations of grammatical concepts and practice exercises.